back to top

 How to Use Internet Explorer in Windows 11

-• Click on the search result to open it.
+• Click on the search results to open them.

-• Click on “Manage add-ons” under the “Programs” tab.
+• Click on “Manage add-ons” under the “Programmes” tab.

 • Internet Explorer will open.